-Receivables at June 30, 2019 consist of amounts due from operations. \$639,358 is not expected to be collected within one year.
+Receivables at June 30, 2021 consist of amounts due from operations and accrued interest on investments. \$795,090 is not expected to be collected within one year and is reported as a noncurrent asset on the statement of net position.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2019
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2021

-NOTE 18 - EDUCATIONAL SERVICE CENTER COUNCIL OF GOVERNMENTS - (Continued)
+NOTE 19 - EDUCATIONAL SERVICE CENTER COUNCIL OF GOVERNMENTS - (Continued)